jacques-dup/karchives/docs/history/ages/age_of_the_stars.md

 ---
-title: History - Age of the Stars
+title: Age of the Stars
 summary: A summary of the age of the stars.
 authors:
     - Jacques du Plessis